walterliu417/parakeet/README.md

 - Engine Programming Discord for all the help the friendly people there gave me.
 - SOAP: Improving and Stabilising Shampoo using Adam. https://arxiv.org/abs/2409.11321
 - Lichess Evaluation and Puzzle Databases.
+- Fastchess, for testing the engine and tuning hyperparameters.